Green-Software-Foundation/sci-guide/docs/Review Process/Data.md

 # Intake Process - Components of SCI Open data
 Submitted SCI datasets should have the following constituents:

-- Title: <Title of Dataset>
+- Title: Title of Dataset
-- Description: <A full description of the dataset along with a overview of the methodology used>
+- Description: A full description of the dataset along with a overview of the methodology used.
-- Type of dataset: <Public/Private>
+- Type of dataset: Public/Private
-- Environment/Context : <Laptop/PC, Cloud>
+- Environment/Context : Laptop/PC, Cloud
-- Logic used for computation: <>
+- Logic used for computation:
-- Submitted by: <The name of the person(s) submitting the pattern>
+- Submitted by: The name of the person(s) submitting the pattern
-- Submitted Date : <>
+- Submitted Date :
-- Published Date: <The date this version of the pattern is published.
-This will be provided by the SCI Data working group upon approval>
+- Published Date: The date this version of the pattern is published.
+This will be provided by the SCI Data working group upon approval
-- Tag Category : <Select the most appropriate category from: Artificial Intelligence, Cloud, or Web which might apply to this dataset>
+- Tag Category : Select the most appropriate category from: Artificial Intelligence, Cloud, or Web which might apply to this dataset
-- Tags: <A pre-defined list of additional tags which might apply to the Dataset(e.g. Machine Learning, Gaming, Mobile).>
+- Tags: A pre-defined list of additional tags which might apply to the Dataset(e.g. Machine Learning, Gaming, Mobile).
 - Solution: How will this dataset solve any open gap
-- Assumptions: <What are the assumptions being made>
+- Assumptions: What are the assumptions being made
-- Not Applicable to : <Briefly describe the scenarios where we shouldnt apply this dataset.>
+- Not Applicable to : Briefly describe the scenarios where we shouldnt apply this dataset.

 # Review Parameters for SCI Open data
 When submitters submit a dataset, we need to come up with a common set of parameters that help provide a consistent basis for review.